 Whereas, if the goal is to drive an increase in overall revenue through the channel, then it may make sense to work with coupon and loyalty affiliates.

-That choice is yours.
+Either way, that choice is yours.

 When it comes to affiliate marketing, no two programs are the same.